Dameon1/liri-node-app/README.md

     If no movie was selected, then the move "Mr. Nobody" will be displayed.

-4.(do-what-it-says),grabs information from the outside source random.txt and does one of the three commands based on what the           command is.
+4.(do-what) Grabs information from the log.txt file and does one of the three commands based on what the           command is.